darenagos/guigroup-weather-app/gui-weather-app/src/README.md

 # GUI Group 16 - Assignment 2: Trailcast

+Make sure you have cloned the repository.
+When running npm, the terminal should be opened in the src folder.
+Make sure npm is installed. if not, do 'npm install' Make sure npm axios is installed.
+If not, do 'npm install axios'.
+After installation of axios, do 'npm start' to run App.js, which will open a local host server containing the interface.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).